francois-rozet/francois-rozet/README.md

 ### I'm François Rozet and I ...

-* :mortar_board: Am a PhD student in Machine Learning at the [University of Liège](https://www.uliege.be/) in Belgium :black_large_square: :yellow_square: :red_square:
+* :mortar_board: Pursue a PhD in Machine Learning at the [University of Liège](https://www.uliege.be/) in Belgium :black_large_square: :yellow_square: :red_square:
 * :seedling: Learn about Statistics, Deep Neural Networks, Physics and Piano :musical_keyboard:
-* :yum: Am interesed in Physics :telescope:, Computer Science :computer: and High Tech :iphone:
+* :yum: Am interesed in Computer Science :computer:, Physics :telescope: and High Tech :iphone:
 * :speech_balloon: Speak *French* (native) and *English* (C1)
 * :climbing: Climb twice a week to stay in shape :muscle: